Eric-Zschaschel/-Data-Modeling-PostgreSQL-ETL/README.md

     * python create_tables.py
     * python etl_fast.py

 * Open analytics.ipynb in jupyter notebook and run from top to bottom
+OR just open ipynb in the git repository to see the results